Introduction to Isoform Sequencing

 From sample and library preparation, SMRT sequencing, and data quality control, to bioinformatics analysis, Novogene provides high-quality products and professional services.
 Each step is performed in agreement with a high scientific standard and meticulous design to ensure high-quality research results.

-CCS (Circular Consensus Sequence), also known as reads of insert, can be created by correcting and aligning subreads to each other taken from a single ZMW.
-The CCS (Consensus Sequence Sequence) number can be obtained through subreads.
+The CCS (Circular Consensus Sequence), of each read can be created by correcting and aligning subreads to each other taken from a single ZMW(zero-mode waveguide).

 Length distribution of CCS(Circular Consensus Sequence) reads